Serge’s Photo Safari

 Film, Review Serge van Neck Film, Review Serge van Neck

-Review: TTArtisan Meter
+Review: The TTArtisan light meter

 If you’re into film photography like me, you most likely have at least one vintage camera that either doesn’t have a built-in light meter, or it has one that doesn’t work properly.
 Here I review the TTArtisan light meter as an alternative to the Sunny 16 rule or handheld light meters.